lalagreen/foundation/README.md

-# This foundation
-# Lal Evergreen
+# A Responsive Homepage using HTML, CSS and Javascript
+# A Carousel with Javacript for the slideshow
-# Helps in providing support for the less privilege in Africa
+# Using CSS float for the template
+# Responsiveness with CSS media query